FtsZ: The contractile ring (the "Z ring")

-FtsZ has the ability to bind to GTP and also exhibits a GTPase domain that allows it to hydrolyze GTP to GDP and a phosphate group.
+FtsZ can bind to GTP and also exhibits a GTPase domain that allows it to hydrolyze GTP to GDP and a phosphate group.
 In vivo, FtsZ forms filaments with a repeating arrangement of subunits, all arranged head-to-tail.
 These filaments form a ring around the longitudinal midpoint, or septum, of the cell.
 This ring is called the Z-ring.

-The GTP hydrolyzing activity of the protein is not essential to the formation of filaments or cell division.
+The GTP hydrolysis activity of the protein is not essential to the formation of filaments or cell division.
 Mutants defective in GTPase activity often still divide, but sometimes form twisted and disordered septa.
-It is unclear as to whether FtsZ actually provides the physical force that results in division or serves as a scaffold for other proteins to execute division.
+It is unclear whether FtsZ actually provides the physical force that results in division or serves as a scaffold for other proteins to execute division.

 There are two models for how FtsZ might generate a constriction force.
 One model is based on the observation that FtsZ protfilaments can be straight or curved.
 The transition from straight to curved is suggested to generate a bending force on the membrane.
 Another model is based on sliding protofilaments.
 Computer models and in vivo measurements suggest that single FtsZ filaments cannot sustain a length more than 30 subunits long.
 In this model, FtsZ scission force comes from the relative lateral movement of subunits.
 Lines of FtsZ would line up together parallel and pull on each other creating a "cord" of many strings that tightens itself.